The author is a Dentist, who currently works in the private sector.

 To be honest, those 3 words, awesome, easy and great are all very relative terms, which could mean different things to different people.
 Some people see awesome as a $30,000/month salary whereas others could simply see it as a $7,000/month salary, so it all depends.
 In my honest opinion, the pay is not bad, the job isn’t extremely hard, and the working hours are well, ok I suppose.

 1. The Pay is Not that Great

 Did you know the chair you sat on at the dentist would in itself already cost at least $50,000, with better models costing over a $100,000 per chair?
 Not to mention the piping and setting up of the entire clinic, which could easily come up to half a million dollars just to set up a small clinic?
-Average dentist who reap $8-10k a month after a decade of experience, would be considered to be living a good dental life already.
+The average dentist who reaps $8-10k a month after a decade of experience would be considered to be living a good dental life already.
 With that salary, trust me, you’re not going to be riding around in sports cars and living in condos anytime in your youth.